albop/mie37/slides/perturbation.md

   - hence $\mu_t=0$
 - for multipliers associated to an equality constraint, we always keep the system
   - multiplier can have any sign
-- but sometimes, there is an implicit inequality:
+- inequality formulation is sometimes found too:
   -  $c_t \leq \exp(z_t) k_t^{\alpha}  - i_t$ ( you can destroy production insead of eating or investing it)
   - $k_{t+1} \leq (1-\delta) k_{t} + i_{t}$ (you can destroy capital instead of investing it)